MATIBAI-ML/UNet-Segmentation/README.md

 ## 📌 Notes
 - For best results, use the aggregatedSet.
-- You can use our pre-trained models directly for inference without retraining i.e. skip to Step 4
+- You can use our pre-trained models directly for inference without retraining i.e. skip to Step 4.
+You can download all the pretrained models in this link: https://drive.google.com/drive/folders/18HLHHZ3bmFwD5JALmLQNE6TaE7I4c38E?usp=sharing

 ## 🚀 How to Use